archway-network/archway-docs/docs/create/getting-started/install.md

 For installing `node.js` and `npm`, see instructions for your operating system at https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.

 :::info
-As of 1.1.x `@archwayhq/cli` requires Node.js version 14 or higher, but some older `@archwayhq/cli` versions in the `beta` release track required Node.js version 17.
-Check your version you have installed using the command `archway --version`
+`@archwayhq/cli` requires Node.js version 14 or higher, but some older versions in the `beta` release track required Node.js version 17.
+You can check which version you have installed using the command `archway --version`.

 [See all availble versions of @archwayhq/cli](https://www.npmjs.com/package/@archwayhq/cli?activeTab=versions)
 :::